dtPaTh/cloud-service-integrations/container-integration/application-only.md

 ENTRYPOINT ["java","-jar","/app.jar"]
 ```
 **Note**
-* The base image is alpine linux based, so we use the *oneagent-codemodules-musl* image.
+* The base image is Alpine linux based, so we use the *oneagent-codemodules-musl* image.
 * Replace the ```<ADDRESS>```  as described in [Prerequisites, step #2](#Prerequisites).

 ### Build your container using gradle